r-glennie/fmin/README.md

 # fmin
- Minimizes a multivariate function using a BFGS Quasi-Newton algorithm where the approximate BFGS Hessian can be replaced periodically with the finite-difference approximation.
-Step size within each Newton step is selected by line search.
+ Minimizes a multivariate function using a Quasi-Newton algorithm where the inverse Hessian is updated by BFGS and step size is selected using a bracketing & quadratic interpolation method.
+See Nocedal & Wright (2006).